CHEMICAL BONDING Part 5 Metallic Bonding,

 Industrial Chemistry pages and the note and diagram below.

-on Alloy Structure
+on Alloy Structure via a very simplified diagram

 - Shows the regular arrangement of the